NormanMarlier/NormanMarlier.github.io/README.md

-## My new own page !
+# My new own page !

-This site is under contruction because I'm learning HTML and CSS.
+This site is under contruction ...
 This page will contain some posts about robots, control, 3D printing, structural optimization, machine learning, domotic...
 A lot of things related to the field of new technologies.
 I hope you enjoy the posts !

+## Next projects
+- I want to make a library for reinforcement learning in C++
+- I want to make a bluetooth coffeemaker for my girlfriend

 ### BLCF - A RPG coding in C++
+BLCF is simple rpg game.

 I appreciate feedbacks and advices of my code.
 I'm not an expert but I want to improve my codes.
 [Repository](https://github.com/NormanMarlier/blcf)